Perlence/AutoHotkey.py/docs/quickstart.rst

 .. module:: ahkpy
    :noindex:

-This page assumes you already have AutoHotkey.py installed.
-If you do not, head over to the :doc:`/install` section.
+This page assumes you've already installed AutoHotkey.py.
+If you haven't, head over to the :doc:`/install` section.
 If you need a refresher on Python, check out `The Python Tutorial <https://docs.python.org/3/tutorial/index.html>`_.